 Advertise your Yell.com Listing and Reviews

 Who said you can’t make your Yell.com listing a bit of a destination for those interested in working with you?
 When you’re logged in to your account, click on “Promote your reviews”, and you’ll be presented with two options.
-The second option shown is a link to our promotional logos that you can use on your website or on printed materials to direct people to your Yell listing (as long as you follow the usage guidelines provided).
+The second option shown is a link to a set of logos that you can use on your website or on printed materials to direct people to your Yell.com listing (as long as you follow the usage guidelines provided).

 Alternatively, as an inexpensive-but-not-free option, you can click on the first option to order customised business cards instructing customers how to leave you a review on Yell.com – ideal if you run a retail shop or eatery.